jonaswikstrom/keba_kecontact_homeassistant/README.md

 To add additional chargers, simply repeat the configuration process with each charger's IP address.
 The integration automatically manages the shared UDP communication.

+**Automatic Load Balancing**: When you add a second charger, a **Charging Coordinator** is automatically created!
+This coordinator:
+- Manages load balancing between all your chargers
+- Provides aggregated statistics (total power, energy, etc.)
+- Prevents overload by distributing available current intelligently

 ### RFID Configuration (Optional)

 If your charger requires RFID authentication, you can configure RFID tags: